T of C

 The rhapsody begins with the following preface (Van Gulik's translation):

-Passages that suggest attributes of the qin that remain today include the following (translation is from Knechtges; links mention the section of the translation but go to that section in the translation; e.g. k2 goes to the Chinese text translated in Knechtges section 2; v2 goes the text translated in Van Gulik's section 2):
+The rhapsody is also noteworty for passages that mention attributes of the qin that suggest that in Xi Kang's time the qin had basically the same form as today.
+These include the following (translation is from Knechtges; links mention the section of the translation but go to that section in the translation; e.g. k2 goes to the Chinese text translated in Knechtges section 2; v2 goes the text translated in Van Gulik's section 2):

 (K1; V3; for "椅梧" [yiwu] K has "paulownia" while V has "catalpa".
 15326.8 says only a wood for making qin and se, referencing this poem.
 15326.6 椅桐 yitong says the same, referencing Shi Jing #50.
 Kroll translates the latter as "royal paulownia".
 For a long time it has been said the qin should be made of two types of wood, heavier for the bottom, lighter for the top.
 It seems unlikely that here it should be "yi wu", intending to indicate this.
 The whole passage suggests that the awe-inspiring nature of qin music is influenced by the awe-inspiring natural surroundings of the trees from which the instrument is made.)